Meet some of our Critical Theory & Social Justice (CTSJ) majors.

 What was your motivation to major in CTSJ?
 Was there a specific inspirational moment or experience?

-I decided to become a CTSJ major in 2020, during the pandemic.
+I decided to become a CTSJ major during the pandemic.
 I think many of us had time to pause and take a look at the world around us and ask ourselves what part we are playing in our community.
 I decided I wanted to be more active in my community and beyond and CTSJ is a wonderful major to help teach students about how we can help make an impact through activism work and fighting for social justice.

 Can you describe your working relationships with CTSJ professors?
 Are there any standout classes you’ve taken?